raphaeltcf/raphaeltcf/README.md

-# 👋 Olá!
-Bem-vindo ao meu perfil do Github.
+# 👋 Hello!
+Welcome to my GitHub profile.
-## Meu nome é Raphael!
-Sou desenvolvedor Back-end.
+## My name is Raphael!
+I'm a Back-End Developer.

 <div align="center">
   <a href="https://github.com/GabrielFeijo"></a>